 Thus, although historically systems analysis emerged largely from the early operations research work, as it is conducted today it is highly interdisciplinary.
-However, to reach its highest goals it must be pandisciplinary in the sense of combining the contributions of the various supporting disciplines into new syntheses--in other words, into new science explaining the behavior of the large systems it is studying.
+However, to reach its highest goals it must be pandisciplinary in the sense of combining the contributions of the various supporting disciplines into new syntheses-in other words, into new science explaining the behavior of the large systems it is studying.

-Since major systems analyses are nearly always closely associated with major institutional policy decisions (21), the reports that describe them often do not find their way into the archival literature of science.
+Since major systems analyses are nearly always closely associated with major institutional policy decisions (22), the reports that describe them often do not find their way into the archival literature of science.
 Complete treatments are always too long for the usual journal article, and book-length treatment is somewhat deterred by the context of much of the work.
-Nevertheless, a scattered literature is emerging, both to describe case studies and to provide overviews of how such work is done (22).
+Nevertheless, the literature is accumulating, both to describe case studies and to provide overviews of how such work is done (23).
+This literature shows that systems analysts expect a reasonably comprehensive systems analvsis to: